-Required for students who have not completed 3 or more graduate credits in Biblical Studies and/or Theology from an accredited institution approved by Johnson University.
+Required for students who have not completed 3 or more credits (undergraduate or graduate) in Biblical Studies and/or Theology from an accredited institution approved by Johnson University.
 Students may meet this requirement prior to entering the MAT program or concurrently while completing the coursework.
-The course needed to fulfill this requirement is: BIBL 5107 Ministry of the Master 3
+The course needed to fulfill this requirement is:

 PE Core Curriculum:

+2 00.0 00

 EDUC 5012 Introduction to Education 3

 EDUC 5225 Diversity & Special Education 3

 SCED 5023 Topics and Trends in Secondary Education 3

 EDUC 5203 Classroom Management 3

-FLED 5231 School Observations .5
+FLED 5231 Observation Practicum .5

 EDUC 5213 Introduction to Education II 3

 PHED 5205 Physical Education Methods 3

 SCED 5014 Reading in the Content Area 3

 PHED 5400 Student Teaching 6

 EDUC 5022 Teaching in the Christian School 3